Member | Established: 1967 | Member since 1977

 SMO 5: International Public Sector Accounting Standards

 MIA does not have direct responsibility for defining public sector financial reporting requirements, but it has representatives in the Government Accounting Standards Advisory Committee.
-MIA’s Public Sector Accounting Committee endeavors to promote IPSAS by sharing information with the Accountant General Department, reviewing IPSASB Exposure Drafts and other consultative documents and submitting comments, providing input and technical assistance to Datuk Wan Selamah Wan Sulaiman (a member of IPSASB), and sharing experience and expertise aimed at bringing about the implementation of accrual accounting in Malaysia’s public sector.
+MIA’s own Public Sector Accounting Committee endeavors to promote IPSAS by sharing information with the Accountant General Department, reviewing IPSASB Exposure Drafts and other consultative documents and submitting comments, and sharing experience and expertise aimed at bringing about the implementation of accrual accounting in Malaysia’s public sector.

 Current Status: Sustain